Pete Buttigieg’s next test: Winning over minority voters

 “In this next debate, he’s going to have to really make a plea,” the 41-year-old Smallwood said.
 “Black people want to feel like our voices are heard, as well as everybody’s.
 I definitely think he has an opportunity.”

-In Iowa and New Hampshire, Buttigieg received support from a coalition of supporters across demographic groups, though in states with little racial diversity, according to AP VoteCast, a survey of the electorate.
+In Iowa and New Hampshire, Buttigieg’s coalition looked more like the electorate overall by age and education than the other top candidates’, though voters in those states reflected little racial diversity, according to AP VoteCast, a survey of the electorate.

 In New Hampshire, about 1 in 10 voters were nonwhite.
 Buttigieg earned support from 14% of such voters, roughly comparable to support for other top contenders, except Vermont Sen. Bernie Sanders, backed by roughly 4 in 10 nonwhite voters.